 The Fashion Institute of Technology attempts to remove financial barriers to college entrance by providing loans, limited scholarships, and part-time employment based on available funding for students with financial need.
 Students who are in a degree program and require financial aid of any kind must complete the Free Application for Federal Student Aid (FAFSA), designating FIT (code 002866) as a college choice.
 The FAFSA is the core application for all financial aid programs.
 Apply online at fafsa.ed.gov.
-Foreign students are not eligible for financial aid from FIT.
+International students are not eligible for financial aid from FIT.

 The Fashion Institute of Technology directly administers its institutional grants and scholarships, which are provided by the FIT Foundation.
 Federal funding administered by the college for graduate students may include Federal Direct Unsubsidized Stafford loans, Graduate PLUS loans for students, and the Federal Work Study program.

 Financial aid is not automatically renewed.
 Since most financial aid awards are made for an academic year, students must reapply each academic year by submitting the required forms by the dates established and published by the Office of Financial Aid Services.
 To be eligible as a full-time student, you must take at least 9 credits of courses that are required for your current degree.

 The amount of financial aid awarded depends on funds available to FIT as well as the student’s educational budget and anticipated available resources.
 Priority for institutionally administered funds is given to students enrolled and designated as full-time.
 Federal funds at FIT are contingent on congressional authorizations and appropriations.
 Eligibility requirements and funding regulations governing federal and state programs may change from year to year depending on legislative action.